Shimla: Culture

 Shimla has many temples and is often visited by devotees from nearby towns and cities.
 The Kali Bari temple, dedicated to the Hindu goddess Kali is near the mall.
 Jakhoo Temple, for the Hindu god Hanuman, is located at the highest point in Shimla.
 Sankat Mochan, another Hanuman temple, is famous for the numerous monkeys that are always found in its vicinity.
 It is located on Shimla-Kalka Highway about 10 km from the city.
 The nearby temple of Tara Devi is a place for performing rituals and festivals.
 Other prominent places of worship include a Gurudwara near the bus terminus and Christ Church on the Ridge.

 Shimla arts and crafts are highly in demand by tourists.
 They range from excellent pieces of jewellery, embroidered shawls and garments to leather made articles and sculptures.
 Shimla is full of pine and deodar trees.
 The wood has been extensively used in all major buildings of Shimla.
 The various kinds of crafts of Shimla made out of wood include small boxes, utensils, image carvings, and souvenirs.

 The carpet-making of Shimla is a great attraction for tourists.
 Different floral and other motifs are used.
 Wool is used to making blankets and rugs.
 The embroidery includes handkerchiefs, hand fans, gloves, and caps.

 The shawls of Shimla are very well known for their fine quality.
 The leathercraft of Shimla comprises shoes, slippers, and belts.
 The other arts and crafts of Shimla include a huge collection of beaded and metal jewellery.

-The culture of Shimla throwbacks religious, agnostic Kumauni people with a simple lifestyle living away from the hustle and bustle of metro cities.
+The culture of Shimla throwbacks religious, agnostic Mahasui people with a simple lifestyle living away from the hustle and bustle of metro cities.